AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 Keep in mind the following limitations for the beta release of dataset exports:

 * There is currently a single permission (**[!UICONTROL Manage and Activate Dataset Destinations]**) that includes manage and activate permissions on dataset destinations.
 These controls will be split up in the future into more granular permissions.
+Review the [required permissions](#permissions) section for a complete list of permissions that you need to export datasets.
 * Currently, you can only export incremental files and an end date cannot be selected for your dataset exports.
 * Exported filenames are currently not customizable.
 * The UI does not currently block you from deleting a dataset that is being exported to a destination.
 Do not delete any datasets that are being exported to destinations.
 [Remove the dataset](#remove-dataset) from a destination dataflow before deleting it.